supervision : lived experience perspective

 My approach to supervision

-My personal values that align with my approach to supervision are curiosity, creativity, authenticity, community, and responsibility.
+My values that align with my approach to supervision are curiosity, creativity, authenticity, community, and responsibility.
 I love learning, and I love learning from and with others.
 I am interested in working with people who are at the beginning of their career and those who’ve worked with their lived experience for many years.

 About me